LESS IS THE NEW MORE

 So how can we start minimizing?

 Over time, I have accumulated things, fortunately things I like.
-I have now settled in this country, I share a flat with my boyfriend and we are immensely happy.
+I have now settled in this country, I live in a small flat with my boyfriend and we are immensely happy.
 We have a rule though, we do not have (and we don’t want) decorations in our house that say home, welcome, or love.
 Instead, we make our house feel like home, we make people feel welcome, and we give love.
 We do not buy things we don’t need to prevent our house from cluttering.
 We keep it simple and try to spend money wisely.
 Our house has what every basic house has – a bed, a couch, a desk, a dining table, some cutlery, and that is how we want to keep it.

 Sure, we have a few decorations, like paintings from the places we have traveled to together, but that is something we consider special to us.
 When we are traveling, if something feels bulky or too heavy, we leave it on the road or give it away.